edivanmd/ecommerce/README.md

 # E-Commerce App

 ## About the project
-This e-commerce web application (React & JavaScript) uses Commerce.js and Stripe for card transactions.
-Plus, Material-UI was used for the front end.
+React
+JavaScript
+Material-UI
+Commerce.js and Stripe

 # Getting Started with Create React App